timiskhakov/timiskhakov.github.io/posts/сomputing-the-convex-hull-on-gpu.md

 1. We still iterate over the points array starting from `0`.
 2. Naturally, we have to stop when we reach `points.Length`.
 3. Since we are looking for the furthest point's index, we set its initial value to `-1`, meaning not found.
-4. The body of `Parallel.For` runs a lambda function in parallel that takes the current element, the internal state (we don't really need it, hence `_`), and the current furthest point as arguments.
+4. The body of `Parallel.For` runs a lambda function in parallel that takes the current element, the internal state of the loop (we don't really need it, hence `_`), and the current furthest point as arguments.
 The body of the lambda should look familiar.
 Essentially, it's the same computations we did for the naive Quickhull.
 5. Finally, the most interesting part.
-Each computed index is passed to the special function that applies it to the final result `maxIndex`.
-It normally runs concurrently on multiple threads, therefore we have to play it safe by using synchronization of some sort.
+Each computed index is passed to a special function that applies it to the final result `maxIndex`.
+It normally runs concurrently on multiple threads, therefore we have to play safe by using synchronization of some sort.
 Here we use our good old friend `lock`.

 Since we do more work here by computing the same distances twice in steps 4 and 5, it might seem that code should run slower.
 In fact, it runs faster, thanks to parallelization.
 To compare two implementations we will do a benchmark at the end of the post.

-The rest of the implementation stays the same as in the naive version.
+The rest of the implementation remains the same as in the naive version.

 ## GPU Parallelization